kiboschool/course-programming-2/src/lessons/classes-and-objects/aliasing-and-copying.md

 print(a.x) # 2
 ```

 The object `a` gets changed, because the `point` in the function is the same as `a`.
-This is usually what we want, but we need to be aware of it.
+This is usually what you want, but you need to be aware of it.

 ## Example: Reflecting a point